 - Additional offices

 - New work with a higher degree of risk or liability

 - Criminal conviction or regulatory investigation

-- A previous declinature, refusal to renew, imposed terms, restrictions in cover etc.
+- A previously declined application, refusal to renew, imposed terms, restrictions in cover etc.

 This list provides some examples only, it is not an exhaustive list.

 This guidance note is intended for information purposes only.
-It is not and does not purport to be legal or accountancy advice.
-Whilst all care has been taken to ensure the accuracy of the guidance note it is not to be regarded as a substitute for specific advice.
-This guidance note shall not be reproduced in any form without our prior permission. © Professional Indemnity Insurance Brokers.
+It is not and does not purport to be legal advice or specific insurance advice.
+Whilst all care was taken to ensure its accuracy at the time of writing it is not to be regarded as a substitute for specific advice.
+If you require specific advice, please contact your brokers or call us on 0345 251 4000.
+This guidance note shall not be reproduced in any form without our prior permission. © All copyright is owned by Professional Indemnity Insurance Brokers Ltd.